lucasmz-dev/microG-wiki/Installation.md

 In case you had the Google Play Services previously installed, remove all updates and the packages in `/system/priv-app` of the Google Services `GmsCore`, `GoogleBackupTransport`, `GoogleFeedback`, `GoogleLoginService`, `GoogleOneTimeInitializer`, `GooglePartnerSetup`, `GoogleServicesFramework`, `Phonesky`, `SetupWizard` and `Velvet`.
 In case you forgot to remove the `GmsCore` updates, you can manually remove these using `adb uninstall com.google.android.gms`.
 After that, reboot your android device - all privileged GAPPS should be removed.

-The installation does not require any modification of the /system partition.
-All installations should be done using the default app installer included with Android or using `adb install`.
-This means you need to enable third-party sources or developer mode first.
-In contrast to Google's version, no system privileges are required.

 1. **Install GmsCore.apk** as provided in the download section.
-If you built *GmsCore* using gradle, use ```adb install <filename>``` on your computer.
+If you built *GmsCore* using gradle, use ```adb push <filename> /system/priv-app/<destination>``` on your computer.
 2. **Install GsfProxy.apk** as provided in the download section if you want to use Google Cloud Messaging ("Push-Notifications").
-The GsfProxy version does not need to match the GmsCore.apk version.
+The GsfProxy version does not need to match the GmsCore.apk version and is installable without higher privileges.
 3. **Install a PlayStore APK**
    * If you have BlankStore installed, continue with the next step.
    * If you want to be able to access the Play Store, install BlankStore from the [XDA thread](http://forum.xda-developers.com/showthread.php?t=1715375).
 It is not a requirement that you set it up correctly and this is not covered by this instructions.
 If you need help ask in the BlankStore original thread.